DTC: Deep Tracking Control: Materials and Methods

 We use analytical \ac{IK} to compute the desired joint positions.
 As the motion optimizer may not provide a swing trajectory, as is the case for \ac{TAMOLS}, we completely skip the swing phase.
 This means that the \ac{IK} is computed with the desired base pose and the measured foot position for a stance leg, and the target foothold for a swing leg.

 It is worth noting that we do not provide the base pose reference as observation.
-As shown in the results chapter, this was found to reduce sensitivity to mapping errors and renders the policy independent of the utilized planner.
+This was found to reduce sensitivity to mapping errors and to render the policy independent of the utilized planner.
 Finally, to allow the network to infer the desired walking direction, we add the reference twist (before optimization) to the observation space.